-A Greek mathematician, scientist, and inventor who is mostly renowned for his works in mechanics, mathematics and physics.
+Hero of Alexandria was a Greek mathematician, scientist, and inventor who is mostly renowned for his works in mechanics, mathematics, and physics.
 Although there were about 18 Greek writers under the name of Hero or Heron, this specific Greek scientist was known as Hero or Heron of Alexandria.
 He is believed to have been born in Egypt in about 10 AD.
 Most of his works were accomplished in Alexandria, Egypt.